 Christ Church is one of the larger colleges, offering places for most undergraduate courses.
 It has a vibrant and diverse community and is committed to attracting talented students whatever their background.
 Christ Church is fortunate to be able to complement the generous financial support provided by the University.
 Christ Church students live in college rooms throughout their course and benefit from subsidised dining in the famous 16th-century hall.

 The college has a magnificent 18th-century library, a specialised law library and two well-equipped computer rooms.
 The library is open 8am to 1am.
-There is a college bar in addition to the Junior Common Room.
+There is a college bar in addition to the Junior Common Room which has its own café.
 A dedicated music room, as well as the activities associated with the renowned Cathedral Choir, encourage an active music scene.
 Regular drawing classes are held in the art room, and the Picture Gallery has a world-famous collection.
 There are also specialist sports facilities and grounds, and flourishing sports clubs.

 Read more on the college website.

 …a big college, so you keep meeting new people well into 2nd and maybe even 3rd year.